arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system-v2/content.md

 ---
 title: 'LoRaWAN® Irrigation System Using Arduino® Edge Control'
-description: "This application note describes how to control a four zones irrigation system using Edge Control and Arduino Cloud with LoRaWAN® connectivity"
+description: "This application note describes how to control a four zones irrigation system using Edge Control and Arduino Cloud with LoRaWAN® connectivity."
 difficulty: intermediate
 tags:
   - Irrigation System